I was sitting in Golden Gate Park among the giant trees contemplating the ups and downs of the construction industry focusing mainly on the downs.

 “Cool,” I said, relaxing my grip on the tire iron.

 We pulled up to the middle house and got out of the van.
-Ernesto knocked at the door.
+Ernie knocked at the door.
 A woman answered.

 “Hello,” said Bob, shaking my hand.

-We started talking about what else, Ritchie, Rock’n Roll and how fragile life is.
+We started talking about what else, Ritchie.
+Then we delved off into that spiraling cycle exploring the depths of Rock ’n Roll and how fragile life truly is.

 “How spot on was the movie?”
 I asked.